Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 To calculate resource-share, we look at the share of total available resources reserved for use by your software.
 For instance, the percentage of total virtual CPUs reserved for your software is a good choice for the resource-share metric in the virtualized cloud space.

-To calculate the share of `M` for a software application, we use another equation:
+To calculate the share of `M` for a software application, we use the equation:

+`M = TE * TS * RS`

+Where:

+- `TE` = Total Embodied Emissions, meaning the sum of Life Cycle Assessment (LCA) emissions for all hardware components.
+- `TS = Time-share, meaning the share of the total life span of the hardware reserved for use by the software.
+- `RS = Resource-share, meaning the share of the total available resources of the hardware reserved for use by the software.

+We can further refine the equation:

 `M = TE * (TR/EL) * (RR/TR)`

 Where:

-- `TE` = Total Embodied Emissions, meaning the sum of Life Cycle Assessment (LCA) emissions for all hardware components.
+- `TE` = Total Embodied Emissions, meaning the sum of LCA emissions for all hardware components.
 - `TR` = Time Reserved, meaning the length of time the hardware is reserved for use by the software.
 - `EL` = Expected Lifespan, meaning the anticipated time that the equipment will be installed.
 - `RR` = Resources Reserved, meaning the number of resources reserved for use by the software.
 - `TR` = Total Resources, meaning the total number of resources available.

-We can further refine the equation:

-`M = TE * TS * RS`

-Where:

-- `TE` = Total Embodied Emissions, meaning the sum of LCA emissions for all hardware components.
-- `TS = TR/EL` = Time-share, meaning the share of the total life span of the hardware reserved for use by the software.
-- `RS = RR/TR` = Resource-share, meaning the share of the total available resources of the hardware reserved for use by the software.

 You MUST include an estimate of all the embodied emissions for the hardware used within your software boundary.